-Home auto insurance policies generally do not cover you while driving abroad.
-Throughout South America, if you are in an accident that injures or kills another person, you can be jailed until the case is settled, regardless of culpability.
+Home auto-insurance policies generally do not cover you while driving abroad.
 Fender benders are generally dealt with on the spot, without involving the police or insurance agents.
 When you rent, be certain your contract includes seguro (insurance).

 If you're spending several months in South America, purchasing a car is worth considering.
 It will be cheaper than renting if you can resell it at the end of your stay.
 On the other hand, any used car can be a financial risk, especially on rugged roads, and the bureaucracy involved in purchasing a car can be horrendous.

 The best countries in which to purchase cars are Argentina, Brazil and Chile, but, again, expect exasperating bureaucracies.
 Be certain of the title; as a foreigner, getting a notarized document authorizing your use of the car is a good idea, since the bureaucracy may take its time transferring the title.
 Taking a vehicle purchased in South America across international borders may present obstacles.

 Officially, you need a carnet de passage or a libreta de pasos por aduana (customs permit) to cross most land borders in your own vehicle, but you'll probably never have to show these documents.
 The best source of advice is the national automobile club in the country where you buy the car.